 Barnes was honored as the Branch County Art Guild's artist of the month in May 2002.

 Barnes wrote the play, A Nuclear Tale, which was produced during one of the NFLAC camps and performed at one of the protests at the DC Cook nuclear power plant.
-She currently serves on the Board of Directors of both Don't Waste Michigan and PeaceWays.
+She currently serves on the Board of Directors of several environmental and peace groups.

-Photography and music have also been muses of the artist.
+Music has also been a muse of the artist.
 In the 1960's the artist played twelve string guitar and sang in college campus coffee houses with other musicians.

 In October 2004, Ms.Barnes was featured on Open Studio, a PBS show on WNIT TV which was viewed in the Midwest.
 The artist was interviewed and several of her artworks were shown.
 Some of her artworks have also been nominated to be in International Fine Arts shows in Europe and the Caribbean.

 In 2006 the artist opened an art studio at the Park Trades Center in Kalamazoo, Michigan.
-She also joined the Arts Association of Kalamazoo.
+She also joined the Arts Association of Kalamazoo and belongs to the Plein Air Artists of SW Michigan group.
 Barnes also has a membership in the Branch County Art Guild.
 In 2007, the artist moved her studio into her home in rural Michigan.

 Barnes began using her talents to create video documentaries.
 Recent ones include "The Monster on the Beach" and "Cry a Rainbow".
-She is presently working on a film about a 2007 environmental conference "Binational Forum" and a protest against foreclosures at the State Capitol in 2008.
 In 2009 the artist/photojournalist Barnes devoted time towards the development of websites on EMF and nuclear issues, and filmed the meeting with the Atomic Safety and Licensing Board re: the proposed Fermi 3 new nuclear reactor, also filming public comments and putting the footage on YouTube & offering it to public access stations.
+Barnes also covered the conference on nuclear issues in the Great Lakes region, did graphic design work for it and filmed it.
+The film is also free and is on youtube.

 Artist Statement and Bio © Kathryn A. Barnes